fjacupar/Earthquake-Map-Visualizer/README.md

 -Add tests with jest library to test the code.

--Make the app responsive for mobile phones.
+-Improve UX/UI and make the app responsive for mobile phones.

 -In case the app would have a hight data manipulation or calculation, I'll do it a separate thread (Web worker).